 Even though you are currently in 8th grade, starting to think about high school now will help in making the most out of your 8th grade school year.
 We look forward to welcoming you to DGN in the Fall of 2022!
 In order to ensure a successful transition, several activities will occur this year to help each student have as smooth of a transition to high school as possible.
 Keep visiting this site throughout the school year to gather information about your transition to high school.

 - 8th grade Honors English writing assessments - TBA

 - January 31, 2022 - Class of 2026 Freshmen Orientation Night

 - February 05, 2022 - Class of 2026 Freshmen Course Selection

 - Freshman Honors English Placement process Information - See Above

 - DGN Athletics

-- Letter to the Class of 2025 from the DGN Nurse's Office
+- Letter to the Class of 2026 from the DGN Nurse's Office coming soon

 - Freshmen Student Requirements (Physical & Immunization)